I'm Amy! Take a peek around, get to know me a bit, and read below if you want to go deeper and learn more about my story.

 My dad got laid off from his job as a band director two years before retirement.
 A propane tank fell on my mom's hand and broke her finger.
 My sister dealt with years of significant addiction and mental health issues and gave birth to two children, one who had a serious medical problem requiring surgery three days after birth.
 My brother got in a major accident.
 My dad had a heart attack.
 Seth got eye cancer.
 My dad was diagnosed with a rare lung disease and had a lung transplant.
 My mother-in-law had a heart attack.
 I experienced years of chronic bleeding.
 Our kids had lice four times, and I experienced ten days of panic attacks in 2016 because it was all just too much to handle.
 Yet, there was more.
 Seth lost his job due to a massive corporate reorganization, our family made a cross-country move from Minneapolis to Seattle, and just five months later, Seth received a diagnosis of metastatic uveal melanoma with multiple tumors in his liver, leading to his passing at 46 years of age in 2020.

 In the middle of the mess, I sensed a call to write for an audience and began dreaming about becoming an author.
 The call began in 2003 and persisted until I launched my first blog nine years later.
 I wrote faithfully in that space from 2012 to 2016.
 During those four years, I left my career to pursue professional photography and writing.
 In 2017, I launched this website, a place where I can pursue my creative endeavors for the long haul.
 In 2020, I published my first book, The Apple of My Eye, chronicling our cancer journey.
-And at the end of 2022, I purchased and closed on a property in Gallatin, Tennessee, and moved across the country to start fresh, to PURSUE peace, hope, love, and maybe, just maybe my dream to open a photography venue and intimate wedding venue someday.
+And at the end of 2022, I purchased and closed on a property in Gallatin, Tennessee, and moved across the country to start fresh, to PURSUE peace, hope, love, and maybe, just maybe my dream to open a photography venue and micro wedding venue someday.

 So here we are.